Who We Are:

 A quality education for every child in Afghanistan, fostering mutual respect and sustained peace.

-Partnering with the Ministry of Education and locally-based organizations, Sahar provides cost-effective, sustainable, high quality education opportunities for underserved girls in Afghanistan; promoting peace, stability and long-term positive impact in this war-weary region.
+Our values set the foundation for our cost-effective, sustainable, high quality education opportunities for underserved girls in Afghanistan; promoting peace, stability and long-term positive impact in this war-weary region.

 Hope: Sahar represents a new path to a better life – a life many Afghan girls only dreamed possible.